buildelinux/buildelinux/docs/embedded_systems/debugging/serial_debug.md

 4. To establish a connection, run `screen /dev/ttyUSB0 115200`.

 ![Screen](attachments/screen.png)

-**Note:** If you don't have screen installed by default, run `sudo apt-get install screen` to install it.

 Once you boot you BeagleBone Black, you should see messages from the `Bootloader` and the `Linux Kernel` on your terminal.